I recently flew Southwest Airlines to Hawaii, and you know what? It went exactly how I thought it would.

 So yeah.
 I stand by what I was saying about never flying out to Hawaii on Southwest ever again.
 Not because they’re a terrible airline or anything.
 I quite like them for short hops here in the continental US, but not for extended runs out to the islands and back.
 Here’s why:

 All seats on all Southwest aircraft are the same.
-They’re all very thin, very stiff, and the leg room is so-s0.
-If Southwest offered me the opportunity to pay for a seat with more legroom, I’d throw my money at them with a smile.
+They’re all very thin, very narrow, and very hard.
+That said, now that they offer the opportunity to pay for a seat with more legroom, I’m happy to throw my money at them.
+I might even smile while doing it.

 It takes (at minimum) 5 hours to fly between the US mainland and the Hawaiian Islands.
-That’s a long time to be struck in a seat you’re not happy with, and the chances of that happening are much higher on Southwest than they are on any other airline.
+That’s a long time to be struck in a seat without video screens and a less than enthusiastic cabin crew based out of Baltimore or Dallas.

 Lots of great points here Scott!
 I’d add something else from my perspective…one thing I like about getting to choose seats on Southwest is knowing who I’m sitting next to.
 When you select a seat in advance, you have no idea who that might be.
 That is especially crucial for longer flights.